Semprini/pyMDG/README.md

 Testing:
  > python test.py

-To generate code call the generate script and pass in the recipie folder.
-A sample recipie folder is provided in the github repo:
+To generate code call the generate script and pass in the recipe folder.
+A sample recipe folder is provided in the github repo:
- > python mdg-tool.py generate ./sample_recipie/config-drawio-django.yaml
+ > python mdg-tool.py generate ./sample_recipe/config-drawio-django.yaml

 Or once installed into site-packages execute:
  > mdg-tool generate <my/config.yaml>

-See the sample_recipie configs for examples
+See the sample_recipe configs for examples

 ## Sparx EA Export Process
 The UML parser expects a specific package hierarchy, please see the sample EA file.